Understanding X and Y on a Graph: A complete walkthrough

 Introduction: The Cartesian Coordinate System

 Each point on this plane is uniquely identified by its coordinates – an ordered pair (x, y).
 The x-coordinate indicates the point's horizontal position relative to the origin, while the y-coordinate indicates its vertical position.
-Positive x-values are to the right of the origin, negative x-values to the left.
+So positive x-values are to the right of the origin, negative x-values to the left.
 Positive y-values are above the origin, and negative y-values are below.

 This seemingly simple system allows us to represent and analyze relationships between two variables in a clear and visual manner.
 Understanding the relationship between x and y is key to interpreting the information presented on the graph.